 This is my average item completion times during my recent 31 games on Excalipurr – try to beat the timers every game!

 Check some gameplay (btw my score in the end was 13/3/7).

 If you feel confident, go ahead and play Rammus with bloodrazor.
-You will be flamed, but it's definately viable and incredibly fun up to at least low Diamond.
+You will be flamed and you will be frustrated for the first many games, but when mastered it's viable and incredibly fun.
 If you don't feel confident enough to play off-meta, read on.